Table of Contents

 Secondary Drying Stage

-Finally, in the secondary drying stage, any remaining water molecules are removed, ensuring the vegetables are fully dehydrated.
+And finally, through the secondary drying, any persistent water molecules are removed, and the vegetables are ready for consumption as dried goods.

 The Nutritional Value of Freeze-Dried Vegetables

-Crucially, freeze drying preserves almost all the nutritional value of fresh vegetables.
-Essential vitamins, minerals, and antioxidants?
-Check, check, and check!
+Importantly, freeze drying almost exclusively preserves the nutritional value of fresh vegetables.
+Vitamins?
+Check.
+Minerals?
+Check.
+Powerful antioxidants?
+Check.

 Comparing Freeze Dried Vegetables to Fresh and Canned